swyddfa/arlunio/docs/glossary.rst

       `PyPi <https://pypi.org/>`_ is the Python Package Index.
 Any python package that you can :code:`pip install` is hosted here.

+   static analysis
+      Static analysis tools such as `flake8 <http://flake8.pycqa.org/en/latest/>`_ are tools that try to detect errors in your code simply by reading the source code.

    tox
       `tox <https://tox.readthedocs.io/en/latest/>`_ is tool commonly found in Python projects that automates the process of running various tasks